 For more high-elevation disc golf, take the Pine Marten chairlift at Mt.
 Bachelor in the summer to reach the start of this 18-hole course, and wind your way through the trees downhill.
 The summer chairlift ride season pass is a good option for playing here during the warmer months (but note that there may be a bit of snow at the higher elevations, so dress in layers and wear sturdy footwear).
 In nearby Sisters, Hyzer Pines is the only year-round, permanent disc golf course in Central Oregon.
 Located at Sisters High School, the flat 18-hole course weaves through ponderosa pine and is recommended for intermediate to advanced players.
 Both courses are listed by the Professional Disc Golf Association.

-Considered to be one of Oregon’s most beautiful courses, Whistler’s Bend County Park in Roseburg is partly wooded, partly open, with views of the Rogue River and an epic “Top of the Mountain” hole that looks down into the canyon.
+Considered to be one of Oregon’s most beautiful courses, Whistler’s Bend County Park in Roseburg is partly wooded, partly open, with views of the North Umpqua River and an epic “Top of the Mountain” hole that looks down into the canyon.
 A riverside campground at the park is open year-round.
-In Grants Pass, Tom Pearce Park is another locals’ favorite, known for its range of terrain, from grass to rocks, also near the Rogue River.
+In Grants Pass, Tom Pearce Park is another locals’ favorite, known for its range of terrain, from grass to rocks, also near the Umpqua River.